prashantgpt91/standalone-snippets/Readme.md

  8. [This](https://raw.githubusercontent.com/x0v/standalone-scripts/master/count_objects_in_bucket.py) snippet will count total objects in S3 bucket.

  9. [This](https://raw.githubusercontent.com/x0v/standalone-scripts/master/rename-files-bulk-serially.py) snippet will rename files in a particular folder serially starting from `1`.

+ 10. [This](https://raw.githubusercontent.com/x0v/standalone-scripts/master/delete-all-files-from-slack.py) snippet will delete all the files from your slack team account.
+Good for free users, who usually get file storage warning.